Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 ## Credits

 ### Code
-The JavaScript used to create this HTML canvas game was inspired by different out put such as [youtube link](https://www.youtube.com/watch?v=eI9idPTT0c4) to help with the start and restart button and [phaser](http://phaser.io/) to help me with different aspects and game ideas.
+The JavaScript used to create this HTML canvas game was inspired by different YouTube videos such as [youtube link](https://www.youtube.com/watch?v=eI9idPTT0c4).
+In addition, YouTube videos helped with the development of the start and restart buttons.
+Phaser was also used to help develop various aspects of the game and to stimulate game ideas [phaser](http://phaser.io/).

 ### Acknowledgements
-I would like to thank slack user Spence_mentor for his help and pointers throughout this project.
-He also helped me with different problems like the restart button not working correctly.
-Gave me ideas to help the game run better.
+I would like to thank Slack user Spence_mentor for his help and pointers throughout this project.
+Spence_mentor helped me with a range of problems, for example, resolving an issue with the restart button.
+Additionally, Spence_mentor offered guidance and support on how I could ensure the game ran more efficiently.
 ****